We are not a post house.

-We are a studio that specialises in the art of colour grading only.
+We are a studio that specialises in the art of colour grading.
 Upload us your edited media, we’ll work our magic and then send it back, transformed.
 Easy peachy.

-We love working with our favourite post houses, who often outsource their grades to us.
+We love working with our favourite post houses and production companies, who often outsource their grades to us.
 Sometimes we even ‘ghost grade’, meaning the post house keeps the credit of doing all of the post production, we grade it, but Peachy does not get a physical credit.
 Whatever works!

 One of the reasons is that we have a colour producer who is available when you need them – to provide you a quote, book in a grade, answer your questions, talk you through things, keep you updated, offer solutions, invoice promptly and leave you stress-free and worry-free.